eminkmru/Open-Table-Clone-App-With-NextJS-13-TailwindCSS/README.md

 - Create a sophisticated availability and scheduling system using advanced algorithms.

 ### File System in NextJS 13
-Learn how to structure your project using the NextJS 13 file system.
-Define static and dynamic routes effortlessly by organizing your files and folders.
+Learned how to structure my project using the NextJS 13 file system.
+Define static and dynamic routes effortlessly by organized my files and folders.

 ### Handling Application States
-Master the art of handling loading, error, not found, and success states within your application to deliver a seamless user experience.
+I have handled loading, error, not found and success states in my app to ensure a smooth user experience.

 ### Rendering Modes
-Dive into the different rendering modes of React components.
-Understand when to use server components and when to opt for client components.
+I dove deep into the different rendering modes of React components.
+I understood when to use server components and when to prefer client components.

 ### Server Side with NextJS
-Set up a Postgres database and define data models with Prisma (ORM).
-Fetch data from the database depending on the component you're using.
+I defined data models with a Postgres database and Prisma (ORM).
+I used Supabase

 ### Authentication
-Implement authentication from scratch.
-Utilize middleware, hashers, and JSON Web Tokens (JWT) to secure your application.
+I implemented a scratch authentication method.
+I used middleware, hashes and JSON Web Tokens (JWT) to secure my application.

 ### Global User Data
-Store user data globally using the Context API for a consistent user experience throughout the application.
+I stored user data globally using the Context API for a consistent user experience across the application.

-### Availability and Scheduling System
-Build a sophisticated availability and scheduling system using multiple algorithms and logical thinking.

 ### Getting Started
 To get started with this project, follow these steps: